avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 forecasts.

 The simple exponential smoothing method provides a way of estimating the level at the current time point.
-Smoothing is controlled by the parameter &#913; for the estimate of the level at the current time point.
-The value of	&#913; lies between 0 and 1.
-Values of &#913 that are close to 0 mean that little weight is placed on the most recent observations when making forecasts of future values.
+Smoothing is controlled by the parameter alpha; for the estimate of the level at the current time point.
+The value of	alpha; lies between 0 and 1.
+Values of alpha that are close to 0 mean that little weight is placed on the most recent observations when making forecasts of future values.